Ignalina/automata/README.md

 ```
 you will se 4 small virtual machines fired up !

-# An explaination of the steps when you are in a less hurry.
+# An explanation of the steps above..

 0) airgap your target os media on an internet enabled server.
 **syntax** airgap_img.sh _osversion_